ShahzadAli12345/Coding/README.md

 It can be simply run on Code Blocks or Dev Cpp.

 I Used the Doubly Linked List in this Project.
-Which is the term of Dta Structures.
+Which is the term of Data Structures.